ReCodEx/cleaner/README.md

 **Windows:**

-Cronning on Windows is provided by `Task Scheduler`.
+Cron on Windows is provided by `Task Scheduler`.
 This can be done using GUI interface or with command line, command line description follows:

 - start `cmd` as administrator
 - find your `recodex-cleaner` installation on your filesystem, `C:\Program Files\ReCodEx\cleaner` will be used as demonstrative